 Click here for a nice large picture from the WikiCommons.

 |Church in Sassenhausen||Entrance; note inscription from the apocryphal book of Sirach|

 The small village of Sassenhausen is the site of a distinctive and still-functional church which Mannus Riedesel built in 1703.
+Click here for a larger picture.
 Behind the sanctuary is another room which was later built in to serve as a school.
 Wittgenstein was still recovering from the Thirty Years’ War.
 The question is raised as to how a small village of only 14 dwellings and perhaps 90 people could afford to engage the best-known builder in Wittgenstein.
 But Mannus Riedesel had close family ties to Sassenhausen.
 His younger brothers had godparents from Sassenhausen, and his sister was related by marriage to another master carpenter in Sassenhausen.
 The Count provided the timber.
 With two or three journeymen and help from the villagers, the church was completed in the summer of 1703.